Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 Assembly: Amen.

-FINAL SONG: A Eucharistic hymn, or any other appropriate song, may be sung.
+FINAL SONG: A Eucharistic hymn, or a Lenten song, or another appropriate song may be sung.

 Prepared by Sr. Mary Margaret Tapang, PDDM